 For many expat families, toddler pre-school (peuterspeelzaal) is the first foray into the Dutch school system.
 Peuterspeelzaal is an educational program to help children aged between two-and-a-half and four as they prepare to start school.
 Pre-schools come under the governance of the Ministry of Social Affairs and Employment.

 Toddlers learn intellectual, emotional and educational skills such as language and counting, social interaction, following directions, playing, sports and music.
 Peuterspeelzaal is available five days per week (Monday-Friday).
-You can choose to send your child for 3 hours or 5 hours (excluding/including lunch) and from between 1 – 5 days per week (some centres will require a minimum of 2 days per week).
-Most preschools open at 8.30 am with the day running through to 3 pm.
+You can choose to send your child for three hours or five hours (excluding/including lunch) and from between one – five days per week (some centres will require a minimum of two days per week).
+Most preschools open at 8:30 with the day running through to 15:00.

 The cost of childcare is split between the parents, their employers and the government under the Dutch Act on Child Care introduced in 2005.
 The contribution of parents is income based.
 There are government factsheets available that provide comprehensive information on child allowances.
 A 12-page booklet produced by Sardes provides further interesting details on the pre-schooling system.